-The WordPress XML-RPC API has been under attack for many years now.
+The WordPress XML-RPC API has been under attack for many years.
 Back in August 2014, WordPress released version 3.9.2, fixing a possible denial of service issue in PHP’s XML processing.
 There are brute-force amplification attacks, reported by Sucuri, and so on.
-So, how do you protect WordPress from these xmlrpc.php attacks, but still being able to use (some of) its functionality like Jetpack?
-This post gives you some insight.
+So, how do you protect WordPress from these xmlrpc.php attacks, optionally still being able to use (some of) its functionality like Jetpack?
+This post gives you some insights.

 Over the course of one week I had the opportunity to audit two hacked WordPress websites.
 I could quickly discover two vulnerabilities: a Cross Site Scripting, or XSS, in a premium WordPress theme Akal, and a Denial-of-Service in an undisclosed newsletter plugin.
 This post describes the Akal premium WordPress theme XSS vulnerability.